evgslesar/evgslesar.github.io/_posts/2022-12-27-good-coding-with-python.markdown

     v = 2
 {% endhighlight %}

-Everything is pretty obvious here – why do we need these extra if-else statements, if everything can be done in one line:
+Everything is pretty obvious here – why do we need these extra "if-else" statements, if everything can be done in one line:

 {% highlight python %}
 v = 1 if a else 2